enjoying the view

 From meeting cheeky monkeys at the Monkey Forest to soaring on a jungle swing and strolling through the stunning Tegalalang Rice Terrace, every stop was a highlight.
 Learning about Balinese spirituality at Tirta Empul Water Temple added a meaningful touch, and cooling off at the waterfalls was the perfect way to end the day.

-The Ceking Rice Terrace are one of Bali’s most iconic and photographed landscapes, located just a short drive from Ubud.
-These tiered rice paddies are a brilliant example of the ancient subak system, a traditional Balinese irrigation method that dates back centuries.
+The Ceking Rice Terrace is one of Bali’s most famous and photographed places.
+It’s only a short drive from Ubud.
+These tiered rice paddies beautifully showcase the old subak system, a traditional way for Balinese people to water their crops.

 The History of Ceking Rice Terraces